Washington rescue team describes harrowing experience saving injured ice climber: 'A little nerve-wracking'

 (Snohomish County Sheriff's Office / FOX Weather)

-For instance, the steep vertical angle made it challenging to provide equipment to rescue personnel, according to Paul Moutray, lead crew chief of Snohomish County Volunteer Search and Rescue.
+One rescuer wearing a camera gave a first-person view of how the steep nature of the rocks proved a challenge for the emergency responders.
+For instance, the steep vertical angle made it difficult to provide equipment to rescue personnel, according to Paul Moutray, lead crew chief of Snohomish County Volunteer Search and Rescue.

-It also made bringing the personnel onto the mountain a challenge, as the helicopter crew had to bring the aircraft 15-20 feet to the ledge and make the depth estimate "by eyeball."
+The helicopter crew had to bring the aircraft to 15-20 feet to the nearly vertical ledge and make the depth estimate "by eyeball."

 "It's a little nerve-wracking when you're that close to the mountain, but that's what we practice," said Bill Quistorf, chief pilot with the Snohomish County Sheriff’s Office, who flew the helicopter on this rescue.